1 Him that is weak in the faith receive ye, but not to doubtful disputations.

 22 Hast thou faith? have it to thyself before God.
 Happy is he that condemneth not himself in that thing which he alloweth.
 23 And he that doubteth is damned if he eat, because he eateth not of faith: for whatsoever is not of faith is sin.

-The one who doubts that all meats are clean, is damned (katakrino, condemned, judged) if he eat, meaning that his conscience condemns him, not that he is certainly damned to hell for doing something that God has declared not to be sin (Acts 10:15).
+The one who doubts that all meats are clean is damned (katakrino, condemned, judged) if he eat.
+I believe this means that his conscience condemns him and not that he is damned to hell.
+Would God do that for something He has declared not to be sin?
+(Acts 10:15).
 The Lord is greater than a man’s conscience (1John 3:20-21) and judges righteously in full accordance to the Truth, not according to what a frail human mind might think is true.
 Nevertheless, it is a serious matter to allow your mind to justify actions that your conscience has determined is wrong.
-God designed the conscience to be a warning device and going against its voice rejects its very purpose for existing (see 2Cor 1:12).
+God designed the conscience to be a warning device.
+To go against its voice is to reject its very purpose for existing (see 2Cor 1:12).

 The conscience must be instructed, enlightened and purged by the Truth (Heb 9:14), never ignored, rejected and trodden down, for that will certainly lead to confusion, searing and mistrust (1Tim 4:2).
 On the other hand, Paul once said that while he knew of no action whereby he had offended his conscience, that in itself did not declare him innocent and sinless; God is the one judge (1Cor 4:3-5).
-In other words, the conscience might condemn us for things it should not, yet fail to condemn us for things that it should (1Tim 4:2).
-The conscience is neither static nor uniform, for one man’s tendency is to be quickly and easily condemned by minor things, while a liberal man’s “faith” will allow him to do very doubtful things.
-Take care to instruct your conscious according to the Word, always treating it as a fragile, valuable treasure!
-(2Cor 4:7).
+In other words, the conscience might condemn for things it should not, yet fail to condemn for things that it should (1Tim 4:2).

 Whatsoever is not of faith is sin.
 The Jewish Christian who sincerely believes that eating certain meats is a sin should not offend his conscience and eat anyway (cf Rom 14:14), for he would be acting outside of Faith.
 A key fact gives more understanding to why it is wrong to act against your conscience even when the action does not violate the Word of God.
-The reaction of a man who thinks his life is in danger is equal to the man truly in peril of life.
-Both will feel the same sensations of fear – increased heart rate, adrenaline rush, shortness of breath, etc. Yet for the one, it is nothing but perceived danger; while real to him, it isn’t true.
+The reaction of a man who thinks his life is in danger is equal to the man who is truly in peril of life.
+Both will feel the same sensations of fear – increased heart rate, adrenaline rush, shortness of breath, etc. Yet for the one, it is nothing but perceived danger; while very real to him, it isn’t true.
 Likewise is the case of perceived offenses.
 It doesn’t matter if the offense was intentional or inadvertent, the offended party takes it to be a full-blown offense even though the offender did not actually sin against him (see my note for Mat 18:15).
-So too is it for the man who thinks that eating unclean meats is a sin.
+So too it is for the man who thinks that eating unclean meats is a sin.
 To him (not to God) it is sin, and his entire life is affected: he feels guilt, his conscience condemns him, he is tormented of soul.
 Such an one cannot be happy in Christ.
 Thus, while not a sin unto death (see 1John 5:16-17), it is wrong for him not of faith to eat anyway.
 And by extension, the same is true for any man who acts contrary to the voice of his conscience.
 See previous paragraphs.
 He that knoweth to do good, and doeth it not, to him it is sin (James 4:17).